Skip to main content

 Evening and weekend appointments available by request

-Licensed to practice in Tennessee, Alabama, and Georgia.
-We handle probate matters throughout Tennessee and can assist with multi-state estate issues involving property in surrounding states.
+Licensed in Tennessee, Alabama, and Georgia.
+We can assist with multi-state estate issues involving property in surrounding states.